 Please use this section of the website to learn about our online learning provision.
 Please view the student and parent guides below that will explain things in greater detail.
-The main points regarding our online provision for the new January 2021 lockdown are as follows:
+The main points regarding our online provision for remote learning are as follows:

 Note: Please note that where there is staff absence, standard remote learning (via OneDrive) will be set, rather than a live lesson.